 The university's endowment has grown from less than $1 million in 2000 to $128 million in 2017.

-SCAD maintained its stellar institutional accreditation record with SACSCOC.
-The university’s ten-year reaffirmation of accreditation was earned with absolutely no recommendations for improvement in 2010, a rare feat in higher education.
+SCAD maintains its stellar institutional accreditation record with SACSCOC.
+The university's ten-year reaffirmation of accreditation was earned with absolutely no recommendations for improvement in 2010, a rare feat in higher education.

 Ninety-eight percent of Spring 2016 graduates were employed, pursuing further education or both within 10 months of graduation.

 SCAD is the only art and design university with three museums, and has the nation's largest physical library holdings among art, design and music schools.